1jour1vin

 Eye

-Stained, marked, pinkish hue from the lees
+Cloudy, mottled color with a pinkish hue from the lees

 Nose

-Dry, tannic, robust with good volume
+Dry, tannic, and full-bodied with good body

 Serve